sveltejs/eslint-plugin-svelte3/README.md

 This plugin needs to be able to `require('svelte/compiler')`.
 If ESLint, this plugin, and Svelte are all installed locally in your project, this should not be a problem.

+**Important!** Make sure you do not have `eslint-plugin-html` enabled on the files you want linted as Svelte components, as the two plugins won't get along.

 ## Configuration

 By default, all `.svelte` files will be linted.
 You can set the `svelte3/extensions` setting in your `.eslintrc` to an array of file extensions to override this.